Chiropractic

 But what organizes this sophisticated machinery is the central nervous system, and especially the brain.
 So we can say that the brain essentially sends health orders to the rest of the body.

-This health information can often be disrupted when it travels through a damaged spine, when a vertebral, disc (herniated, protruded), or postural problem occurs.
+This health information can often be disrupted when it travels through a damaged spine, when a vertebral, disc (herniated, protruded), or postural defect occurs.

-A good example of multilevel consequence resolution is when a “malpositioned” cervical vertebra produces local pain, with tension headaches, dizziness, vagus nerve activation with nausea, and tachycardia.
-The chiropractor corrects the cervical problem, and all the negative consequences described above get subsequently resolved.
+A good example of multilevel consequence resolution is when a malpositioned cervical vertebra produces local pain, with tension headaches, dizziness, vagus nerve activation with nausea, and tachycardia.
+The chiropractor corrects the cervical problem, and all the negative consequences described above are subsequently resolved.

-Also offering a more up-to-date view of the nervous system, it focuses on normalizing the activity of the central nervous system (migraines, vertigo, tremors, etc.) and the peripheral nervous system (neuropathic pain, sciatica, carpal tunnel syndrome, brachialgia, etc.).
+Also with a more current view of the nervous system, he or she focuses on normalizing the activity of the central nervous system (migraines, vertigo, tremors, etc.) and the peripheral nervous system (neuropathic pain, sciatica, carpal tunnel syndrome, brachialgia, etc.).

 - Chiropractic has over 120 years of history and is the third primary care profession in the world, recognized as such by the WHO in 2005.

-- Most countries surrounding Spain, both in the EU and outside of it, also recognize chiropractic as a healthcare profession: the USA, Canada, Australia, France, Germany, the Netherlands, Portugal, Italy, the United Kingdom, Belgium, all the Nordic countries, Japan, etc.
+- Most countries surrounding Spain, both within and outside the EU, also recognize chiropractic as a healthcare profession: the USA, Canada, Australia, France, Germany, the Netherlands, Portugal, Italy, the United Kingdom, Belgium, all Nordic countries, Japan, etc.

 - It is also recognized by the International Olympic Committee.